 - Calls from the media or industry analysts come in much more frequently, and coverage of your product and company increases.

-How to Achieve Product-Market Fit
+How to Achieve It For Your Product

 Step 1: Determine your target customer